danspielman/Laplacians.jl/docs/src/about.md

 The algorithms provide by Laplacians.jl include:

 * `akpw`, a heuristic for computing low stretch spanning trees written by Daniel Spielman, inspired by the algorithm from the paper "A graph-theoretic game and its application to the k-server problem" by Alon, Karp, Peleg, and West, <i>SIAM Journal on Computing</i>, 1995.
+* `edgeElimLap`: a fast heuristic for solving Laplacians equations written by Daniel Spielman, based on the paper "Approximate Gaussian Elimination for Laplacians:
+Fast, Sparse, and Simple" by Rasmus Kyng and Sushant Sachdeva, FOCS 2016.  <i>Analysis to come</i>.
 * `KMPLapSolver` and `KMPSDDSolver`: linear equation solvers based on the paper "Approaching optimality for solving SDD systems" by Koutis, Miller, and Peng, <i>SIAM Journal on Computing</i>, 2014.
 * `samplingSDDSolver` and `samplingLapSolver`, based on the paper "Approximate Gaussian Elimination for Laplacians:
 Fast, Sparse, and Simple" by Rasmus Kyng and Sushant Sachdeva, FOCS 2016.